 RESPONSIBILITIES OF ESP AWARD RECIPIENTS

-Recipients are responsible for disseminating the information received from the course to their court colleagues locally and, if possible, throughout the state.
-Recipients also must submit to SJI a certificate of attendance at the program.
-A state or local jurisdiction may impose additional requirements on recipients.
+Recipients are responsible for disseminating the information received from the course, when possible, to their court colleagues locally and, if possible, throughout the state.
+The NJC and ICM may impose additional requirements on recipients.